anchore/enterprise-client-go/pkg/rbac/docs/SamlConfiguration.md

 `func (o *SamlConfiguration) HasLastUpdated() bool`

 HasLastUpdated returns a boolean if a field has been set.

+### GetRequireExistingUsers

+`func (o *SamlConfiguration) GetRequireExistingUsers() bool`

+GetRequireExistingUsers returns the RequireExistingUsers field if non-nil, zero value otherwise.

+### GetRequireExistingUsersOk

+`func (o *SamlConfiguration) GetRequireExistingUsersOk() (*bool, bool)`

+GetRequireExistingUsersOk returns a tuple with the RequireExistingUsers field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequireExistingUsers

+`func (o *SamlConfiguration) SetRequireExistingUsers(v bool)`

+SetRequireExistingUsers sets RequireExistingUsers field to given value.

+### HasRequireExistingUsers

+`func (o *SamlConfiguration) HasRequireExistingUsers() bool`

+HasRequireExistingUsers returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)